Njaaga-Gakure/alx-low_level_programming/0x02-functions_nested_loops/README.md

 101-natural.c prints the sum of all the multiples of 3 or 5 below 1024

 103-fibonacci.c prints the sum of the even-valued terms in the Fibonacci sequence whose values do not exceed 4,000,000

+104-fibonacci.c prints the first 98 Fibonacci numbers, starting with 1 and 2